David Azerrad devotes his time and research at The Heritage Foundation to increasing public understanding of America’s founding principles.

 In November 2015, Azerrad also became Heritage’s first AWC Family Foundation fellow.
 The Nashville-based foundation has supported Heritage’s work to defend and promote founding principles since 2009.

-A popular speaker, Azerrad gives talks around the country on topics such as the Founding, modern liberalism and conservatism, and the American Dream.
-He has spoken on many college campuses, including Harvard and Dartmouth, and addressed audiences in more than 15 states, most notably at the Council of State Chambers, Freedom Fest and the Values Voter Summit.
+A popular speaker, Azerrad gives talks around the country on topics related to the American Founding, constitutionalism, modern liberalism and conservatism, and the American Dream.
+He has spoken on many college campuses and addressed audiences in more than 25 states

-Azerrad is a doctoral candidate in politics at the University of Dallas, completing a dissertation on the foundations of John Locke’s political thought.
-While there, he taught the course “Principles of American Politics” to undergraduates.
+Azerrad received a doctoral degree in politics from the University of Dallas, where he wrote a dissertation on the foundations of John Locke’s political thought.
+He also taught a course, “Principles of American Politics,” to undergraduates.